bwsw/sj-platform/SJDocs/source/Tutorial.rst

 For this demo project the following core systems and services are required:

-1. Apache Mesos - for all computations;
+1. Apache Mesos - a cluster for all computations;
 2. Mesosphere Marathon - a framework for executing tasks on Mesos;
-3. Apache Zookeeper - for coordination;
+3. Apache Zookeeper - for coordination of task execution;
-4. Java
+4. Java - a computer software that provides a system for developing application software and deploying it in a cross-platform computing environment;
-5. Docker
+5. Docker - a software container platform that allows a flexible system configuration;
 6. MongoDB - as a database;
-7. T-streams - as a message broker;
+7. T-streams - as a message broker ensuringe exactly-once data processing;
-8. REST - for access to the UI;
+8. REST API instrumentation - for accessing and monitoring the platform;
-9. PostgreSQL - as a destination.
+9. PostgreSQL - as a destination data store.

-Perform the steps for platform deployment from the Step1-Deployment_ section.
+For a start, perform the steps for platform deployment from the Step1-Deployment_ section.

 1) Deploy Mesos, Apache Zookeeper, Marathon.